 Since 1997, the subject site has had Planning Approvals to allow a church in a R-3, Multi-Family Residential District, as well as Planned Unit Developments (PUDs) to allow multiple buildings on a single building site as well as shared access between multiple building sites.
-The most recent application for the site was a three (3) lot Subdivision and PUD in 2021 which allowed the creation of the newly constructed car wash and self-storage facility.
+The most recent applications for the site were a two (2) lot Subdivision and Major Modification of a Previously Approved PUD in September 2023 which allowed the creation of a baseball and softball academy currently under construction.
 No changes are being made to the existing church, therefore a Modification to the Previously Approved Planning Approval is not required at this time.